Take a look at the calendar of the 2021 public holidays in Spain and Andalucia, and scroll down to get more information about every holiday date

 On this day, a military parade takes place, which is attended by the Royal Family, the Prime Minister and the most important politicians.
 This day is also celebrated in America, where it is known as the Columbus Day.

 - November 1st (Sunday): Todos Los Santos (All Saints’ Day).
-In 2020, it is going to be celebrated on November 2nd.

 - December 6th (Sunday): Día de la Constitución (Constitution Day)